ziptrigo/qr_code/README.md

 - `/dashboard/` - Authenticated dashboard listing the user's QR codes with search and sort options (requires confirmed email)
   - Each QR code row includes a dropdown menu (three-dots icon) with actions:
     - **Edit** - Opens the edit page for that QR code
+    - **Delete** - Opens a confirmation modal to soft delete the QR code
 - `/qrcodes/create/` - QR code creation page with:
   - Name field
   - Text/URL textarea (up to 1000 characters)